Professional practice

 - Commercial dispute resolution

-Commercial dispute resolution lies at the heart of Katherine’s practice and the majority of Katherine’s cases, both led and unled, have a commercial context.
-Katherine has experience as both sole and junior counsel across a wide range of international and domestic commercial cases, including disputes regarding contractual construction, tortious duties, and heavy banking and civil fraud claims.
+Katherine has experience as both sole and junior counsel across a wide range of international and domestic commercial cases, including disputes regarding contractual construction, tortious duties, issues of quantum, and heavy civil fraud claims.
 Recent examples include:

 - Advised on the terms of a major telecommunications contract and their implementation.
 Acted (as sole counsel) in a claim in the Commercial Court for damages for breach of a netting agreement between two oil traders.